menu

 Demographics

-The per capita income in Fossil in 2022 was $31,017, which is middle income relative to Oregon and the nation.
-This equates to an annual income of $124,068 for a family of four.
+The per capita income in Fossil in 2022 was $31,690, which is lower middle income relative to Oregon, and middle income relative to the rest of the US.
+This equates to an annual income of $126,760 for a family of four.
 However, Fossil contains both very wealthy and poor people as well.

-Fossil is a somewhat ethnically-diverse city.
 The people who call Fossil home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fossil residents report their race to be White.
-Important ancestries of people in Fossil include English, Irish, German, Scottish, and European.
+Important ancestries of people in Fossil include English, Irish, Scottish, German, and European.

 The most common language spoken in Fossil is English.
 Other important languages spoken here include Italian and German/Yiddish.